mgatto/REST-Spellchecker/README.md

 Mojolicious::Lite serves as the HTTP micro-framework.
 Mojolicious has no required CPAN dependencies.
 Some have critiqued this, but I'm fine with it since its fast.
-Also, Mojolicious::Lite applications can be easily upgraded to full Mojo applications as it grows.
+Also, a Mojolicious::Lite application can be easily upgraded to a full Mojo application as it grows, for better developer happiness.

 See the accompanying [`cpanfile`](https://github.com/mgatto/REST-Spellchecker/blob/master/cpanfile) in the source code for the latest dependencies and their versions.